Idmission-LLC/LiteSDK2Sample/README.md

 import IDentityLiteSDK
 import IDCaptureLite
 import SelfieCaptureLite
+import SignatureCaptureLite (Its optional framework as per business requirement) import FingerPrintCaptureLite (Its optional framework as per business requirement)
 ```

 As per requirement once you importing above frameworks, you need to Call the following method.